-- -If you install a CEMS, you must install, operate, and maintain a CEMS to monitor CO and either O2 or CO2 at both the inlet and the outlet\ of the control device according to the following requirements: - (1) Each CEMS must be installed, operated, and maintained according to the applicable performance specifications of 40 CFR part 60, appendix B. - (2) You must conduct an initial performance evaluation and an annual relative accuracy test audit (RATA) of each CEMS according to the requirements in §63.8 and according to the applicable performance specifications of 40 CFR part 60, appendix B as well as daily and periodic data quality checks in accordance with 40 CFR part 60, appendix F, procedure 1. - (3) As specified in §63.8(c)(4)(ii), each CEMS must complete a minimum of one cycle of operation (sampling, analyzing, and data recording) for each successive 15-minute period.
-You must have at least two data points, with each representing a different 15-minute period, to have a valid hour of data. - (4) CEMS data must be reduced as specified in $\S63.8(g)(2)$ and recorded in ppm at 15% $O_2$ or the equivalent $CO_2$ concentration. - \CEMS is required at outlet only if complying with the requirement to limit the concentration of CO
+- -If you install a CEMS, you must install, operate, and maintain a CEMS to monitor CO and either O2 or CO2 at both the inlet and outlet of the control device according to the following requirements: - (1) Each CEMS must be installed, operated, and maintained according to the applicable performance specifications of 40 CFR part 60, appendix B. - (2) Conduct an initial performance evaluation and an annual relative accuracy test audit (RATA) of each CEMS according to the requirements in §63.8 and according to the applicable performance specifications of 40 CFR part 60, appendix B as well as daily and periodic data quality checks in accordance with 40 CFR part 60, appendix F, procedure 1. - (3) Each CEMS must complete a minimum of one cycle of operation (sampling, analyzing, and data recording) for each successive 15-minute period.
+You must have at least two data points, with each representing a different 15-minute period, to have a valid hour of data. - (4) CEMS data must be reduced as specified in $\S63.8(g)(2)$ and recorded in ppm or ppb (as appropriate for the applicable limit) at 15% O2 or the equivalent CO2 concentration. - If complying with the requirement to limit the concentration of CO, a CEMS is required at the outlet only